 Ramona Vanderwyck has a passion for helping others, she has volunteered for more than a decade to help in the fight against cancer.
-Ramona works at Amgen, and has for the past 26 years.
-She graduated from California Lutheran University with a BS in Business Management and will earn her MBA in 2017, with a professional track on Non Profit Social Enterprise.
+In 2017, after 27 years, Ramona retired from Amgen to move into the Non-Profit Sector.
+She graduated from California Lutheran University in 2017 with her MBA in Non-Profit Social Enterprise and a BS in Business Management.
 Mike Nosco and Ramona worked together at Amgen for ten years; in addition to working together they became great friends and volunteered together for six years as team captains for Amgen’s Relay for Life team for the American Cancer Society.
 After Mike’s tragic death, Ramona continued to work on Relay for Life for three more years, and even became Chairperson for the event and dedicated her opening speech to Mike.
 It was during that speech that Ramona realized that she wanted to be responsible for an event that gives back to our local community and she wanted to do it in honor of her longtime friend and co-worker, Mike Nosco.
 Ramona approached Jack, Mike’s brother, with the idea and the Michael P. Nosco Foundation, Inc. was born, using the annual Mike Nosco Memorial Bicycle Ride as the foundation’s primary fundraiser.
 Ramona and Jack have worked together tirelessly since 2008 to make the Mike Nosco Memorial Bicycle Ride the awesome success that it is today.

 Robert “Bob” Schulz